-Khor Virap, which literally translates to ‘deep pit,’ is most known for two things: being where Gregory the Illuminator was imprisoned for his Christian beliefs, and for being the best place to view Mt.
+Khor Virap, which literally translates to ‘deep pit,’ is most known for two things: being where Gregory the Illuminator was imprisoned for his Christian beliefs, and for being the best place from which to view Mt.
 Ararat.
 The latter, however, is entirely dependent on the weather.

 The monastery is located near the town of Artashat, one of ancient Armenia’s historic capitals.
 And back in the 4th century AD, this land functioned as the local prison.
 Instead of cells, prisoners were thrown into pits.
 But more on that shortly.

 Stepping inside the main compound, the first structure visitors encounter is the St. Astvatzatzin Church, or the ‘Church of the Holy Mother of God.’
 The church dates back to 1662, long after Khor Virap was first established as a center of worship in the 7th century.

 Interestingly, during the time of this church’s construction, Armenia was under the control of the Muslim Persian Safavid Empire.
 It merely replaced an earlier structure that had been destroyed by the Timurid Empire, who wreaked havoc throughout much of the Caucasus.